veb86/fpspreadsheet/README.txt

 - Comma-separated text files
 - html files
 - wikimedia wikitable formats
-- there is also a demo file showing how to install user-defined readers/writers for other formats (.slk).
+- the user can register his own readers/writers for other formats.
+An example is shown in the "spready" application for the .slk format.
+  ("spready" is in the applications folder of CCR).

 The library is written in a very flexible manner, capable of being extended to support any number of formats easily.